XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/backpacks.md

   <img src="/Main/assets/deer_hide.png" alt="Example Image" width="32">
 </div>

-Deer Hide is an item dropped from Deers
+Deer Hide is an item dropped from Deer

 ### Where to find
-This item is found by killing Deers
+This item is found by killing Deer

 ## Stronger String